-The PhD in Industrial Heritage and Archaeology is an interdisciplinary, research-based degree that prepares students to join a global community of scholars and professionals in studying and managing the world’s industrial heritage.
+The PhD in Industrial Heritage and Archaeology is an interdisciplinary, research-based degree preparing students to join a global community of scholars and professionals in studying and managing the world’s industrial heritage.
 Academic interest revolves around postindustrial regions and communities of the world struggling with the social and material consequences of industrial decline.
-This degree program is designed to afford intellectual maturity to students pursuing academic careers in heritage science or high-level managerial positions in heritage management.
+Our degree program is designed to afford intellectual maturity to students pursuing academic careers in heritage science or high-level managerial positions in heritage management.

 Michigan Tech offers one of the few industrial heritage and archaeology PhD programs in the world.
 This unique degree was created to fill a critical void in the modern intellectual and professional landscape.
 While existing disciplinary degree programs train students for high-level positions in planning, heritage management, economics, anthropology, industrial history, or the engineering perspective on remediation/reclamation, none of these disciplines place the complex situations of industrial society at the core of their curricula.
 Our students distinguish themselves through their multifaceted perspectives on industrial societies.

 Funding and Research